Sysco (SYY) Q1 2018 Results - Earnings Call Transcript

 William Kirk - RBC Capital Markets LLC

 Thank you.
-Could you talk a little about the rationale for the recent deals off mainland U.S. You gave some details on HFM, but how do you think about this deal and the completion of the Costa Rica stake versus opportunities that would be, kind of, more in and around your core or existing infrastructure?
+Could you talk a little about the rationale for the recent deals off mainland U.S.?
+You gave some details on HFM, but how do you think about this deal and the completion of the Costa Rica stake versus opportunities that would be, kind of, more in and around your core or existing infrastructure?

 Thomas L. Bené - Sysco Corp.

-Let me – I'll talk about those two and then I'll let Joel embellish on kind of our broader strategy there.
+Let me – I'll talk about those two, and then I'll let Joel embellish on kind of our broader strategy there.
 The – let's start with the Mayca in Costa Rica.
-So, as I mentioned, that was a business that we went into a joint venture with way back in 2014.
+So, as I mentioned, that was a business that we went into a joint venture with back in 2014.
 We feel great about the partnership we've had with the folks at Mayca.
 And as I shared, the results have been very positive over the last couple of years.
 So we exercised our option to basically acquire that business completely recently.
 And so, that's an example of where we started down a path with a partner and liked the way it progressed, them leveraging what they could from Sysco, and obviously them doing a great job in their marketplace.

 Separate that from HFM, which is just an outright acquisition and a market within the U.S. that's been white space for us.
 Other than some export business into Hawaii, we don't really have much of a footprint.
-We have no footprint there, and we didn't really do a lot of business there, so it's a white space opportunity that we're very excited about.
+We'd have no footprint there, and we didn't really do a lot of business there, so it's a white space opportunity that we're very excited about.
 They're a terrific distributor with businesses on a lot of the islands, and are really excited about what we can do together in Hawaii.
 As far as other types of acquisition, I'll let Joel talk a little bit about how we think about it and where you might see us focusing.

 Joel T. Grade - Sysco Corp.

 Yeah.
-I think the way I would characterize it, I mean, it's a little bit coincidental I would say in terms of timing that we had two acquisitions we announced that are both on islands here.
+I think the way I would characterize it, I mean, it's a little bit coincidental, I would say, in terms of timing, that we had two acquisitions we announced that were both on islands here.
 But I think in general, I would tell you that our overall strategy around M&A, it's – those are both very consistent with that.
-We're very – continue to be very focused on opportunities within our own domestic and core markets or areas that might supplement our existing businesses as well as geographic expansion.
+We're very – continue to be very focused on opportunities within our own domestic and core markets, or areas that might supplement our existing businesses, as well as geographic expansion.

 And so, I would just say, again, the timing probably a little coincidental on those two things, but our acquisition strategy has remained very consistent.
 And those two deals are very much a part of our overall strategy.